pnathan/flaky-data-structures/README.md

 flaky data structures
 ---
-an exploration into data structures with Mozilla Rust
+*an exploration into data structures with Mozilla Rust*

 Strong elements of Okasaki's Purely Functional Data Structures are be here.

+Note:

+Without apology, this library is flaky, both punny and practically.
+The API will change.
+Traits, which will formalize the interfaces for data structures here, are not implemented yet.

+---

 currently:

 binary search trees

+under construction:

+linear data structures: list queue deque, along with intrusive variants of same.

 planned: